yshelldev/xcss-central/EULA.md

 When redistributing the Package, you must include this EULA and the full text of the MIT License unchanged in all copies or substantial portions of the Package.

-## 2. License for XCSS Central, ( `./compiler` )
+## 2. License for Xtatix Central, ( `./compiler` )

-The XCSS Central—excluding the `./compiler` directory; is licensed under the MIT License, allowing free use, modification, distribution, and commercial/private use.
+The Xtatix Central—excluding the `./compiler` directory; is licensed under the MIT License, allowing free use, modification, distribution, and commercial/private use.

 - `./scaffold` directory is sourced from a separate MIT-licensed repository.
 - `./compiler` directory has its own distinct licensing terms (see its documentation).